YiLimath/YiLimath.github.io/_posts/2025-01-17-blog-post-1-Learning.md

 ## Type of Projects

-The first thing that we should identify is which Project you want to implement:
+The first thing that you should identify is which Project you want to implement:

 (1) Efficient Project: Efficient Project is ...